nufke/LoxBerry-Plugin-LoxBuddy/docs/getting-started.md

 ## Install the LoxBuddy plugin

 Use the standard LoxBerry plugin installation procedure to install LoxBuddy on your LoxBerry.
 LoxBerry 3.0 or higher is required.
+It is recommended to use the [latest release](https://github.com/nufke/LoxBerry-Plugin-LoxBuddy/releases).

+Note: If you prefer to use the latest development version, check [this page](https://github.com/nufke/LoxBerry-Plugin-LoxBuddy/wiki/Development-environment-and-build-flow) for more information.

 ## Setup secure connections